-- Chemical Speciation Network (CSN): EPA's PM{2.5} sampling network, with sites located principally in urban areas. - AQS: EPA's Air Quality System database. - crocker: A custom software package in the R language that contains the data processing code used to produce, check, and post the final results. - CSN database: An SQL Server database that is the central warehouse of CSN preliminary and final data at UCD. - Data Analysis and Reporting Tool (DART): A web application for environmental data visualization and validation procedures. - datvalCSN: A custom software package in the R language that contains the data validation code used to collect, compare, and flag the final results. - Method Detection Limit (MDL): A lower limit of detection specific to method of analysis and reported parameter. - Ion Chromatography (IC): An analytical technique used to determine the concentration of ions. - Thermal Optical Analysis (TOA): An analytical technique used to determine the concentration of carbon. - Energy Dispersive X-Ray Fluorescence (EDXRF): An analytical technique used to determine the concentration of elements.
+- Chemical Speciation Network (CSN): EPA's PM2.5 sampling network, with sites located principally in urban areas. - AQS: EPA's Air Quality System database. - crocker: A custom software package in the R language that contains the data processing code used to produce, check, and post the final results. - CSN database: An SQL Server database that is the central warehouse of CSN preliminary and final data at UCD. - Data Analysis and Reporting Tool (DART): A web application for environmental data visualization and validation procedures. - datvalCSN: A custom software package in the R language that contains the data validation code used to collect, compare, and flag the final results. - Method Detection Limit (MDL): A lower limit of detection specific to method of analysis and reported parameter. - Ion Chromatography (IC): An analytical technique used to determine the concentration of ions. - Thermal Optical Analysis (TOA): An analytical technique used to determine the concentration of carbon. - Energy Dispersive X-Ray Fluorescence (EDXRF): An analytical technique used to determine the concentration of elements. - State, Local, and Tribal (SLT) Agencies: Air agencies responsible for operating and maintaining a wide variety of ambient monitoring systems across the United States, including CSN.